KBot-discord/KBot/apps/docs/docs/commands.md

 #### /discordstatus set

-Set the channel to send notifications to
+Set the channel to send notifications to.

 | Option  | Required | Description                            |
 | ------- | :------: | :------------------------------------- |